djradon/public-notes/t.km.ontology.foundational.md

 ## Definition

-- "while a top-level ontology is a classification system that deals with general domain-independent categories only, a foundational ontology is a top-level (formal) ontology that has been built and motivated by the upfront and explicit choice of its core principles” (Borgo and Hitzler, 2018)
+- "while a top-level ontology is a classification system that deals with general domain-independent categories only, a foundational ontology is a top-level (formal) ontology that has been built and motivated by the upfront and explicit choice of its core principles” ([[Borgo and Hitzler, 2018|ar.some-open-issues-after-twenty-years-of-formal-ontology]])

 ## Benefits